 Now I’m not saying that it’s a bad idea to work with companies that have a nice-looking portfolio of credible customer, I’m saying that the wise thing to do is investigate further.
 Understand the portfolio risks and how it will affect both your business and the contract manufacturer’s business if things go awry.

-3. The Possibility of Cost Sharing Is A Sensitive Matter:
+3. The Possibility of Cost Sharing Is a Sensitive Matter:

 We’ve talked a lot about Bill of Materials (BOMs) in previous blog posts.
 Every manufactured machine, equipment or device has a BOM that provides an outline for every part within the assembly.
 But when you go to get pricing from an industrial machinery manufacturer that’s acting as a CM for your equipment, they might not let you see the BOM, or at least not the costed BOM.